 Foreign Currency – Understanding currency issues is essential for expats who may be earning a salary in a foreign currency but planning for retirement back in the United States.
 It is important to match future life expenses (retirement, college, home purchase, etc.…) with current assets denominated in the right currency.
 American expats who are planning a retirement abroad should save considerably on investments tied to their local country of residence.

 International Estate Planning – U.S. citizens will also always remain subject to the U.S. estate tax.
 Given increased U.S. estate tax exemptions, this is less of a concern for many Americans domiciled in the United States.
 However, countries around the world have vastly different systems of taxing estates/inheritances and distributing wealth at death.
 Understanding the domicile and residency requirements of a local jurisdiction is essential for long-term American expats.
 It is always recommended to revisit your estate plan when moving across borders to avoid any unintended consequences.
+Please review our article on U.S. expat estate planning.

 U.S. Tax Obligations – Even if an American expat does not owe taxes, they are still required to file an annual U.S. tax return.
 It is recommended to use an accountant who specializes in American expat taxes.
 An accountant who does not normally work with Americans living abroad may miss certain deductions and tax credits that can cause an overpayment of U.S. taxes.